Shingles (Herpes Zoster)

 What is Shingles?

 Chronic respiratory diseases, including asthma, can increase the risk of developing shingles and its complications.
 Individuals with asthma may have a higher likelihood of experiencing shingles, especially if they are using inhaled corticosteroids, which can weaken the immune system.
+As we age, our immune system also naturally weakens.
+As a result, the shingles virus may reactivate and increase the risk of getting shingles.

 Shingles can lead to serious complications, including postherpetic neuralgia (PHN), which is a type of nerve pain that persists after the rash has healed.
 For people living with asthma, managing both conditions effectively is essential to minimize complications.